Academic Planning Guide

 Schedule Changes and Corrections

-Counselors work very hard to give students their first choice or chosen alternate courses requested during the February forecasting process.
-If a scheduling error is made (you are in the wrong level, you did not have the course on your forecasting sheet as a first choice OR alternate), counselors need to be notified before school begins so corrections can be made.
-If alternates were not selected on the forecasting form, counselors and/or admins will select alternates that fit your schedule for you.
-Because the offering and staffing of many courses depend upon the requests made during the spring, students are expected to accept and complete the courses they have requested during the forecasting process.
+Counselors work very hard to give students their first choice or chosen alternate courses requested during the February course selection process.
+If a scheduling error is made (you are in the wrong level, you did not have the course on your course selection sheet as a first choice OR alternate), counselors need to be notified before school begins so corrections can be made.
+If alternates were not selected on the course selection form, counselors and/or admins will select alternates that fit your schedule for you.
+Because the offering and staffing of many courses depend upon the requests made during the spring, students are expected to accept and complete the courses they have requested during the spring course selection process.
 We are not able to offer students the option of scheduling classes with specific teachers or at specific times.
 The schedule strives to ensure equity to all students and to maintain balanced class loads for teachers.

 Schedule Changes after the Term Begins

-Students may not drop or add classes after the first 10 days of the term.
-High school courses dropped after the first 10 days result in a grade of Withdraw/Fail (W/F) on the student transcript for that course.
-This grade counts against the student's G.P.A.
-When students drop courses within the first 10 days, the course will be replaced with a Supervised Study, Early Release, Late Start, or course selected by the counselor or admin.
-There are rare exceptions to this practice which primarily relate to significant, documented medical issues.
+Students may not drop or add classes after the first 5 weeks of the term.
+For the 2024-25 school year, the last drop date is September 27th.
+High school courses dropped after the first 5 weeks result in a mark of W on the student transcript for that course.
+No alternate credit-bearing course will be offered.
+There are rare exceptions to this practice which primarily relate to significant, documented medical issues, or seniors who need courses to meet graduation requirements or complete a CTE/PLTW Pathway.
 Counselors or an Administrator can offer more information.

 We do not make schedule changes to switch teachers, change class periods, or accommodate Early Release/Late Arrival needs.